par274/synapseui/readme.md

 ## GPU Support
 First you must change the `UTILIZATION` cpu(or cuda) to NVIDIA(nvgpu) or AMD ROCm(amdgpu) in `Docker .env` file.

-Full support GPU list: https://github.com/ollama/ollama/blob/main/docs/gpu.md
+Both llama.cpp and Ollama support GPU utilization.

-The following steps are for Ubuntu.
+The steps below are for Ubuntu and Debian.
+However, I recommend installing according to the vendor's wiki page.

 ## NVIDIA & CPU
 * `UTILIZATION=cuda` for both support CPU/GPU in llama.cpp (llama-swap) (recommended)